 Housing costs in Mount Tabor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Mount Tabor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mount Tabor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mount Tabor is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Mount Tabor who work in management occupations (14.61%), teaching (13.47%), and sales jobs (12.90%).

 Also of interest is that Mount Tabor has more people living here who work in computers and math than 95% of the places in the US.